foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 # The Manifest Format

 The `snfoundry.toml` contains the project's manifest and allows specifying sncast settings.
-It contains metadata needed to configure sncast settings and should be placed in the root of your project.
+You can configure sncast settings and place arguments in it to not have to provide them in CLI along with the commands.
 If `snfoundry.toml` is not found in the root directory, sncast will look in all parent directories.
 If it is not found, default values will be used.